-What are your considerations as a licensed healthcare professional when practicing over state lines?
+What are your considerations as a licensed healthcare professional when practicing telehealth therapy across state lines?

 First, if you are working with a U.S. citizen through videoconference, email, text message, telephone, apps, remote patient monitoring or any other communication technology across state lines, the licensing board in the patient’s location has jurisdiction, and you, therefore, must be in compliance with all their rules and regulations.
 Your documentation then must reflect that compliance, including your informed consent process.
 Licensure requirements reside with the patient at the time of the contact.
 This is contrary to popular belief that licensure requirements reside with the patient’s state of residence.
 The rationale is that if you committed a crime in Connecticut, the Connecticut board wants to know where you are.